The Frederick Gunn School: Boarding

 The Frederick Gunn School is a day and boarding school, with 73% (232 boarders, 83 day) of its students residing in one of the 10 dormitories on campus.
 Students are supported by teachers, coaches, faculty advisors, dorm parents, administrators and student leaders who are designated as Residential Assistants (RAs).
 In most dormitories, students are grouped by class.
 Each dormitory consists primarily of single and double student rooms, but also house faculty and their families.
-There are students from 22 different countries and 22 states in the U.S. Students from the Bahamas, Bahrain, Bermuda, Brazil, Canada, China, Germany, Hong Kong, Hungary, India, Korea, Mexico, the Republic of Moldova, Saudi Arabia, Spain, Sweden, the United Kingdom, Viet Nam and the U.S. Virgin Islands were included in the student body in the 2021–22 academic year.
+There are students from 22 countries and 22 states in the U.S. Students from the Bahamas, Bahrain, Bermuda, Brazil, Canada, China, Germany, Hong Kong, Hungary, India, Korea, Mexico, Moldova, Saudi Arabia, Spain, Sweden, the United Kingdom, Vietnam and the U.S. Virgin Islands were included in the student body in the 2021–22 academic year.